DreamPurchaseZnz/English_learning/words about life.md

-the page refresh automatically can we offer some refreshment a place to rest and find some refreshment for mind and body
+the page refresh automatically can we offer some refreshment a place to rest and find some refreshment for mind and body His refusal to discuss the matter is very annoying

 ```